DoughnutsNCookies/42KL-CP-Libft/README.md

 # 42KL-CP-libft
-My libft project - All files are subjected to "The Norm"
+My Libft project - All files are subjected to "The Norm"